 Robson rotation is a process of rotating candidate names within a column so that favoured (top and bottom) positions are shared equally between all candidates.
 Neil Robson, a member of the House of Assembly, introduced the process to the Tasmanian Parliament in 1979.

 The ballot paper directs the voter to- place the numbers 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and so on as the case requires, beside the names of the candidates in the order of his/her preference.

-To be formal, a ballot paper must have at least the numbers 1, 2, 3, 4, and 5 with no repetitions or omissions.
+To be formal for House of Assembly elections, a ballot paper must have at least the numbers 1, 2, 3, 4, and 5 with no repetitions or omissions.

 A candidate is elected when his/her total number of votes equals or exceeds the quota.

 The quota is the lowest number of votes a candidate needs to be certain of election.